-F. Lighting
+G. Lighting

 Lighting shall be limited to the use of 4-foot industrial style with 20% up light fluorescent, two lamp fixtures minimum (with wire guards) controlled via a light switch at each exit.
 The design luminance shall be 50-foot-candle measured at 3-foot above the finished floor, while taking into account equipment in the room.
 Suspend all light fixtures from a UL listed strut-type channel raceway.
 Provide one light fixture inside the Communications Room to function during a power outage (connection to generator or UPS).
+Lighting shall be in compliance with MAA electrical standards.
+Lighting shall be designed and installed to provide maximum coverage in front and in back of equipment.

-G. Access Control System
+H. Access Control System

 All Communications Rooms shall have a Controlled Access Security System entry system installed in accordance with current MAA Standards.
-An additional "Emergency Request-to-Exit" push-button shall be located on the secure side.
-The emergency exit push-button shall be provided with a clear plastic hinged cover with label.
+An additional "Emergency Request to Exit" push button shall be located on the secure side.
+The emergency exit push button shall be provided with a clear plastic hinged cover with label.

-H. Voice
+I. Voice